 To make the fettuccine

-- Attach flat beater to the KitchenAid Stand Mixer.
-Add flour and salt to mixer bowl and turn to speed 2 to combine.
+- Attach the flat beater to the KitchenAid Stand Mixer.
+Add flour and salt to the mixer bowl and turn to speed 2 to combine.
 Turn off the mixer and make a well in the centre of the flour mixture.
 Add eggs and olive oil to well, turn to speed 2 and mix for 2 to 3 minutes adding water 1 tbsp at a time until dough holds together.

 - Remove the flat beater and attach the dough hook.
 Turn to Stir (speed 1) speed and knead for 2 to 3 minutes.
 Gather dough into a ball, wrap in plastic and let rest for at least 1 hour.

 - Attach the Pasta Roller Attachment to the Stand Mixer with adjustment knob set to 1.

 - Meanwhile, divide dough into quarters and flatten a piece, keeping remaining dough wrapped.

 - Turn mixer to speed 2 and feed flattened dough through rollers to knead.
 Fold dough in half and roll again, repeat until dough is smooth and pliable and covers the width of the rollers.

 - Change the roller thickness setting to 2 and feed the dough sheet through rollers to flatten, do not fold dough for this step.
 Repeat for roller thickness setting 3 through 6.
 Lightly dust pasta sheet with flour and set aside.
 Repeat the process with remaining dough.

 - Remove Roller attachment and attach the Fettuccine Cutter to the mixer.
 Turn to speed 2 and cut pasta sheets into noodles.
 Twirl into nests on parchment paper and sprinkle with a little semolina until ready to use.